cacaodev/cappuccino/README.markdown

 - Write a Quadrilatere demo in capp. currently i don't think it can be done with the cocoa API where a constraint can link no more than 2 items.
 Maybe by abstracting item variables with a protocol ?
 - Detect when cassowary variables are mutually exclusive ?
 And create separate solvers for each independant group of constraints ?
 In a web worker working in //
 - Do not import cassowary files twice when the WebWorker is enabled and imports files itself.
+-Handle ambiguous layout and solver failures.
+The Apple way is to lower the priority on a constraint and try to resolve.
+- Visual debug support
+- Parser API.
+Visual language with PEGJS grammar like Angular.js ?

 Welcome to Cappuccino!
 ======================